Kola-GitHub/python-aws-automation/README.md

-# python-aws-automation
+# Automating AWS with Python

-Repository for ACloudGuru AWS Python Automation Course
+Repository for A Cloud Guru *AWS Python Automation Course*